 A zip gun is essentially a cheap makeshift gun.
 Persons make them using supplies from around their home or found at a local hardware store.
 Zip guns are sometimes favored by an offender because they're relatively untraceable and can be thrown out after a single shot.
 The term “zip” is used because a rubber band is often used to help fire these weapons.

-Under California Penal Code 33600, it is illegal if a person does any of the following with zip guns:
+Under California Penal Code 33600 PC, it is illegal if a person does any of the following with zip guns:

 - Manufactures them,

 - Possesses them.

 If a person performs any of these acts with a zip gun, he can get charged with either a misdemeanor or a felony, depending on the specific facts of a case.
 The penalties for either charge can include imprisonment for one to three years and/or substantial fines.

 PC 33600 is California's statute governing zip guns.
 According to this code section, it is a crime if any person:

 manufactures or causes to be manufactured, imports into the state, keeps for sale, or offers or exposes for sale, or who gives, lends, or possesses any zip gun…